hmcts/macbook-software/README.md

 ./setup.sh

-You may be prompted to enter your admin password
+You may be prompted to enter your admin password several times